cumanzorx07/Social-Media-Widget-Improved/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugins provides a list of social media icon to link your provide with your site.
+This plugins provides a list of social media icon to link your profile with your site.

 == Description ==